benlamb95/mp4-clean-eats-kitchen/README.md

 * A lot of my inspiration was taken from the Code Institute Django walk through project.
 * [CodingEntrepeneurs](https://www.youtube.com/playlist?list=PLEsfXFp6DpzRMby_cSoWTFw8zaMdTEXgL) YouTube walkthrough.
 * [Codemy](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) YouTube walkthrough.
+* All other credits used are referenced where appropriate in the given file.
+* Code Institue Tutor support for their advice and patience when things wasn't going so well for me

+### Resources

+* W3C Schools
+* Google Developer Tools
+* Stack Overflow
+* Pexels
+* Font Awesome
+* Google Fonts
+* Cloudinary- For image storage